 (Pizza Margherita from Da Michele in Naples)

-I’m giving you two dishes of Pizza Margherita from Naples.
+I’m talking Pizza Margherita from Naples today, and a story of two pizzerie.
 One is from the famous Da Michele, most recently highlighted in the book and movie Eat Pray Love, and, the other, from Pizzeria Trianon da Ciro.

 Pizza is the pride of Naples.
 They boast being its creator, so much so that there is an association for the Verace Pizza Napoletana (real Naples pizza).
 If you follow VPN's strict eleven-page "Method of Production" (regulating everything, even the temperature at which you bake the pizza), they will give you their stamp of approval, a sign with Pulcinella as pizza maker for your storefront.